On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Abstract

 \section{Abstract}

-Karakurt and \c{S}avk calculate the Ozsv\'ath-Szab\'o $d$-invariant for Brieskorn homology $3$-spheres where surgery diagrams can be expressed as almost simple linear graphs.
-In this paper, we introduce a refiniment of Karakurt and \c{S}avk's formula for these $d$-invariants.
-We also introduce infinite examples of inequalities that appear in this refinement in which the equality holds, and infinite examples in which it does not hold.
-We also discuss an application to knot concordance group.
+Karakurt and \c{S}avk computed the Ozsv\'ath-Szab\'o $d$-invariants of Brieskorn homology $3$-spheres arising as surgeries on almost simple linear graphs.
+In this paper, we refine their formula for these $d$-invariants.
+Furthermore, we present infinite families of examples for which the inequalities appearing in this refinement are equalities, as well as infinite families for which they are strict.
+As an application, we derive consequences for the knot concordance group.